sp6370/Job-Application-Tracker/README.md

 2. **Retrieve Database ID:** Find the database ID for your duplicated template by following this guide: [Retrieve a Database](https://developers.notion.com/reference/retrieve-a-database).

 3. **Create Notion Integration:** Create a Notion integration and grant it access to the aforementioned database.
 Make sure to keep the API token readily available.
-[Integration settings page](https://www.notion.so/my-integrations).Follow this guide: [Create a Notion Integration](https://developers.notion.com/docs/create-a-notion-integration#give-your-integration-page-permissions).
+[Integration settings page](https://www.notion.so/my-integrations).
+Follow this guide: [Create a Notion Integration](https://developers.notion.com/docs/create-a-notion-integration#give-your-integration-page-permissions).

 4. **Clone the Repository:** Clone the J.A.T repository.